hmblair/rn-coverage/README.md

 ```
 The output `predictions/test.nc` will contain a single $`n \times 2`$ dataset `reads`, inside which are the predicted reads for 2A3 and DMS experiments.
 This `.nc` file can be opened with `xarray`.

-See `examples/inference` for a MWE (you will need to point the config file to the downloaded checkpoint for it to work.)
+See `examples/inference` for a MWE.